PrismaticFlower/SWBF-msh-Blender-IO/docs/reference_manual.md

 To solve this error consult the [Collision Primitives](#collision-primitives) section and rename the problematic Collision Primitive accordingly.
 Usually by adding "sphere, "cylinder" or "box" to the name.

+#### "RuntimeError: Object '{object name}' has unknown LOD suffix at the end of it's name!"
+This error indicates that an object in your scene ends with what looks like an LOD suffix but that the suffix will not be recognized by modelmunge.
+This error is purely intended to help catch typos.

+To solve this error consult the [LOD Models](#lod-models) section and rename the problematic objects to use the correct LOD suffix.

 ### Export Behaviour to Know About

 #### Materials for .msh files must be managed through the added UI panel named "SWBF .msh Properties" is added under the Material context.